120 Of The Best Tennis Books

 As any top player will tell you, tennis is just as much a mental game as it is physical.

-Have you ever started off a match where you’re on fire in the first set, only to tank things in the second and third?
-How about getting overly frustrated at a poor line call by an opponent, double faulting on game point or simply stepping out on the court some days and you can’t seem to find your strokes.
+Have you ever started a match where you’re on fire in the first set, only to tank things in the second and third?
+How about getting frustrated at a poor line call by an opponent, double-faulting on game point, or stepping out on the court some days, and you can’t seem to find your rhythm.

-Unfortunately, many players fail to recognize their game can benefit from an honest look at their mental and emotional state during tennis matches or they fail to realize there are resources and proven strategies available to them.
+Unfortunately, many players fail to recognize their game can benefit from an honest look at their mental and emotional state before, during, and after tennis matches, or they fail to realize there are resources and proven strategies available to them.

-If you play competitive tennis with friends, at your local club, in high school, college or even beyond, then we believe you’ll find a book on psychology and the mental game of tennis incredibly useful to help you elevate your game and win more consistently.
+If you play competitive tennis with friends, at your local club, in high school, college, or even beyond, then we believe you’ll find a book on psychology, and the mental game of tennis, useful.
+These books will help you elevate your game and win more consistently.